marcopaglio/kip-sequential/README.md

 - singola ripetizione
 In modo da portare sotto profilazione un esempio sufficientemente "massiccio" (c.a.
 1.30 sec di esecuzione in modalità Debug, c.a.
 25 sec in modalità Release), ma anche che fose "pulito" da componenti esterni al soggetto da profilare, per esempio senza misurazioni temporali e senza mischiare diversi esperimenti nel solito programma.

-Profiling requires also to take into account how the application has been compiled:
+Profiling requires also to take into account how the application has been compiled: Results in profiling differ amount debug and release compiling mode, due to different optimizations.
+Anyway, release build profile is to be consider a more real analysis than the debug one.
 - debug mode allows a better association between collected metrics and the source code: the first try is with this mode to understand what is going on and where eventual probles are located;
 - release build is the real program and it is necessary to profile it, in order to analyze real things.
 Because using Cmake, it has been possible to using the 'RelWithDebInfo', a special version that is usable as normal (it is fast enough, optimized) but it has debug information included, which is the same to compile with 'RelWithDebInfo: `-O2 -g -DNDEBUG`' (instead of `-O3 -DNDEBUG` of Release mode).